Nexmo/stitch-js-quickstart/docs/1-simple-conversation.md

 $ USER_JWT="$(nexmo jwt:generate ./private.key sub=jamie exp=$(($(date +%s)+86400)) acl='{"paths": {"/v1/sessions/**": {}, "/v1/users/**": {}, "/v1/conversations/**": {}}}' application_id=YOUR_APP_ID)"
 ```

-*Note: The above command saves the generated JWT to a `USER_JWT` variable.
+*Note: The above command saves the generated JWT to a `USER_JWT` constant.
 It also sets the expiry of the JWT to one day from now.*

 You can see the JWT for the user by running the following: